-✓ Note: It is not necessary to use the Text Type command in the Direct Editor.
+Note: It is not necessary to use the Text Type command in the Direct Editor.
 Just type the text to be played back directly into the edit field.
-Macro Express converts the text to a Text Type command.
+Macro Express converts the text to a Text Type command when the macro is saved and the Editor is reopened.